stepzhou/Jezzball/README.md

 I am finally getting around to finishing it.
 Though I am rewriting the game as my Python style from 1+ year ago was not the greatest.

+jezzball.py -- Rewriting from scratch
+Everything else -- what I had before but am temporarily keeping for reference